jamesojx97/e-commerce_project_extended/README.md

 1. **Setting publishable key in checkout.js**: Extension from HTML encountered errors initially as it was not yet initialized - needed to be first set in the `checkout.html` file.

+2. **Outdated payment intent status**: Passing the payment intent status through API calls b/w the client and server doesn't provide the most updated state of the PaymentIntent object.
+Retrieving the PaymentIntent status from the server prior to rendering the success.html page was a better approach.

-2. **Stripe SDK versioning**: Payment Element's Finalize Payments on the Server integration requires the Retrieve Confirmation Token API.
+3. **Stripe SDK versioning**: Payment Element's Finalize Payments on the Server integration requires the Retrieve Confirmation Token API.
 The initial SDK version was v2 but it requires at least v8 - updated the `requirements.txt` file to include the minimum version.

 3. **POST request structure**: Tried to create a POST request that passed in a JSON object but POST requests typically return some data which was no longer needed by the client side.
 Structurally it was much easier to use a GET request that took in query parameter values and rendered these values in the `success.html`.